 - Bone marrow aspirate or peripheral blood: 1-2 mL EDTA preferred.
 Sodium heparin is acceptable.
 Lithium heparin or ACD (pale yellow/no gel separator) is not acceptable.
 Please provide recent CBC report.

 - NY Clients: Please provide Date and Time of Collection

 Specimens should be received at NeoGenomics within 72 hours from collection to assure sample integrity and acceptable cell viability.
+Note: New York State samples must be received within 48 hours from collection per NYS requirements.
 Ship same day as drawn whenever possible.
 Refrigerate specimen.
 Do not freeze.
 Use cold pack for transport, making sure cold pack is not in direct contact with specimen.

 - Gupta S, Devidas M, Loh ML, et al. Flow-cytometric vs. morphologic assessment of remission in childhood acute lymphoblastic leukemia: a report from the Children's Oncology Group (COG).
 Leukemia.
 2018;32(6):1370-1379.

 - Borowitz MJ, Wood BL, Devidas M, et al. Prognostic significance of minimal residual disease in high risk B-ALL: a report from Children's Oncology Group study AALL0232.
 Blood.
 2015;126(8):964-71.

 - Brüggemann M, Kotrova M. Minimal residual disease in adult ALL: technical aspects and implications for correct clinical interpretation.
 Blood Adv.
 2017;1(25):2456-2466.